 - Test demand in new areas by placing ads to get interest or applications from tenants.

-- After establishing demand, we first need to find land that comply with the NDIS specifications
+- After establishing demand, we first need to find land that complies with the NDIS specifications.

 - Determine the right house design wanted by the care provider can be placed on the land.

 - Present property package to our investors (i.e. you)